-- I for Independent, indicating that the child is completely independent in applying the learning standard to his/her work. - R for Reliant on Support, indicating that the child is demonstrating an increasing ability to apply the learning standard independently, but requires at least some support or guidance from the teacher. - NE for Not Exhibited, indicating that the child has not yet demonstrated the ability to apply the learning standard, even with the support of the teacher.
+- I for Independent, indicating that the child is completely independent in applying the learning standard to his/her work. - M for Minimal Support Required, indicating that the child is demonstrating an increasing ability to apply the learning standard independently, with minimal support or guidance from the teacher. - S for Significant Support Required, indicating that the child is at times demonstrating an increasing ability to apply the learning standard, but only with significant support or guidance from the teacher.